zblj/ActiveLearning/activelearning/source/Activity27_MOSCommonSourceAmplifier.rst

 .. warning::
    Calculating and designing  of a common source amplifier is not straight forward.
 Common source amplifier design  will be largely dependent on the selected transistor(its parameters), desired frequency range and final amplifier gain.
 In practice many factors as input capacitance will affect the circuit behavior while this factors are largely excluded from available tutorials and theory.
-For more in depth understanding of common source amplifier I suggest links below:
+For more in depth understanding of common source amplifier links below are suggested:

    - [1] `Wikipedia Common Source`_
    - [2] `Common Source Amplifier Tutorial 1`_